Frederic-P/automotive_project/documentation/README FIRST.md

 # Order of readme instructions.

-This project comes with multiple readme files; each readme file is responsible for setting up a part of the project.
+This project comes with multiple instruction files bundled in the documentation folder; each readme file is responsible for setting up a part of the project.

 The order to read the instructions is; the read order of the instructions is critical as following the correct sequence ensures that each component is set up properly before the next one is introduced. e.g. The output of boundin gboxes is rendered in the Flask Tagger and vital for all components that follow.
 Not completing the BBOX-calculations will lead to errors in subsequent steps; these errors are considered user error and are not handled.

 1) installation.md
 - This notebook guides you through setting up the project environment and tells you which services are required to add on top.
 2) Data collecting.md